brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-wakka.md

 ## Picking a Class and Subclass

-Mechanically, Wakka has a few things he does really well.
+Mechanically, Wakka has a few things he excels at.
 He’s a [ranged attacker](/5e-build-guides/archer-builds/) who hits like a truck and rarely misses.
 He’s also a debuffer, being able to easily inflict blindness and silence on enemies or take them out of the fight for a brief time.
 Thematically, Wakka doesn’t have a high Intelligence, and he’s always being bossed around by others, showing a lower Charisma, but he’s amazing at knowing what to do in the moment, pointing toward a higher Wisdom.

 All of this points to Wakka being a **Ranger**.
 While Rangers can be competent melee characters, their skills with a bow are what they’re known for, and they do great damage.
 Wakka’s skills as a debuffer can be accomplished with some of the Ranger spells like Fog Cloud and Silence (great analogies for the Darkness and Silence conditions in FFX), along with some other spells like Ensnaring Strike, Plant Growth, and Wind Wall (some of which require a higher Wisdom, so be aware of that when building the character).
 Wakka’s high accuracy can be accomplished by giving him the Archery fighting style.